jyrkioraskari/IFCtoLBD/README.md

 # IFCtoLBD
-Version 1.73
+Version 1.74

-Contributors: Jyrki Oraskari, Mathias Bonduel, Kris McGlinn
+Contributors: Jyrki Oraskari, Mathias Bonduel, Kris McGlinn, Pieter Pauwels, and Anna Wagner

 This repository presents the results of our ongoing work to